code-with-amitk/Code-examples/System-Design/Concepts/MOM_ESB/Apache_Kafka/README.md

   ------topic-2-------           ------topic-n-------
 ```
 - **Partition:** //Provide Fault Tolerance
   - Partition is disk partition for storing a topic.
-1 topic can be stored on multiple paritions.
-Each partition can be hosted on a different server.
+1 topic can be stored on multiple paritions hosted on different [Kafka Brokers](bro).
-  - Within each partition, the broker assigns a monotonically increasing sequence number, or offset, to every message.
+  - Each message is assigned a unique ID(sequence number, offset) which monotonically increases on that Partition.
+    - Offset sequences are unique only to each partition.
+This means, to locate a specific message, we need to know the Topic, Partition, and Offset number.

 <img src=images/kafka_partition1.JPG width=600/>